sddevelopment-be/penguin-pragmatic-patterns/content/practices/avoid_gold_plating.md

 * Improved readability

 ## Contextual forces

-{{<whatis text=`
 These describe factors at play that influence the outcome of the practice.
 They are not necessarily good or bad, but they are important to be aware of.
-Some contextual forces are enablers, giving the practice a higher chance of being useful.
-Others are deterrents, making the practice less useful in your given context.` >}}

 ### Enablers

-* the level of refinement of a codebase should make sense for the problem at hand
-* not all code will have a significant lifespan
-* unpredictability of future requirements
-* development time costs a LOT of money
+The following factors support effective application of the practice:

+* **Clear Immediate Requirements:** When the problem at hand is well-defined and unlikely to change drastically in the short term.
+* **Cost-Sensitive Projects:** In projects where development time is expensive and efficiency is critical.
-* readable code is easier to maintain
+* **Readability and Maintainability:** When maintaining clear, understandable code is a priority.
+* **Limited lifespan:** The code in its current form expected to be decommissioned in the short- to midterm.
+Due to it solving a specific -temporary- problem or due to the unpredictability of future requirements causing a complete rewrite.

 ### Deterrents

-* people like to show how clever they are
-* thinking about future problems can help mitigate them
+The following factors prevent effective application of the practice:

-* long-term scalability and extensibility are major concerns
+* **Long-Term Projects:** When long-term scalability and extensibility are major concerns.
-* the system architecture must anticipate significant future requirements
+* **Future-Proofing Needed:** When anticipating significant future requirements is crucial.
+* **High-Complexity Systems:** In systems where thinking ahead can prevent larger issues down the line.
+* **Unclear Requirements:** When the requirements (or the problem to solve) are vaguely described or likely to change significantly in the short term.

 ## Solution